How to create a Carrier Management Strategy in 10 steps?

 First published: September 11, 2021

-A carrier management strategy summarises your goals and everything you plan to do to achieve these goals.
-These goals often focus on the right balance between carriers and needed transport capacity, costs and quality measures like on-time delivery.
+A carrier management strategy summarises your goals and everything you plan to do to achieve them.
+These goals often focus on balancing carrier capacity with needed transport capacity, costs, and quality measures like on-time delivery.

 The game changers you want to integrate into your strategy are: